clungu/clungu.github.io/_posts/2020-06-14-Replicating_a_famous_optmisation_gif.md

 </video>

-I must conclude again, that functions with lots of local minima cannot be optimized with any of these optimizers, **if using a single `step_size` value**!.
+I must conclude again, that functions with lots of local minimum cannot be optimized with any of these optimizers, **if using a single `step_size` value**!.

-I assume that augmenting the oprimizer with a learning rate schedulling might be usefull in solving these type of functions.
+I assume that augmenting the optimizer with a learning rate scheduling might be useful in solving these type of functions.

 I plan on exploring this assumptions in a future blog post, stay tunned!